Volkswagen Slovakia: History

 Funded by the ruling Communist Party to expand car production across Czechoslovakia, it agreed a partnership in 1969 with Italian automaker Alfa Romeo, but the proposed new model was never developed beyond the clay mock-up.

 On 1 July 1971, Bratislavské Automobilové Závody (BAZ) was founded, sub-contracted to produce Škoda Auto models, but with all pressings and parts supplied by the Czech-based partner.
-The factory built the Mladá Boleslav-designed 731 (saloon) and 732 (station wagon) prototypes, as well as other BAZ marketed small (MNA) and medium-sized trucks (SNA).
+The factory built the Ital Design-designed 731 (saloon) and 732 (station wagon) prototypes, as well as other BAZ marketed small (MNA) and medium-sized trucks (STA/SNA Devín).
 Later vehicles developed included the front-engined, 3-door Locusta coupé prototype.

-After developing a partnership with Tatra, the company also produced military vehicles, including the popular Praga V3S.

-BAZ vehicle production ended in 1982, when the production of the Škoda Garde/Rapid was started, with the resultant development of the factory spurring the construction of new apartment blocks in the borough of Devínska Nová Ves.
+BAZ vehicle production ended in 1982, when the production of the BAZ Garde was started, with the resultant development of the factory spurring the construction of new apartment blocks in the borough of Devínska Nová Ves.
 However, parts supply from the parent plant in the Czech Republic was slow, resulting often in a number of part-finished vehicles being held in storage, often awaiting singular parts.
-The factory later produced the Škoda Rapid 130/135/136, as well as a variety of parts for other car manufacturers in Czechoslovakia.
+The factory later produced the Škoda Rapid, as well as a variety of parts for other car manufacturers in Czechoslovakia.

 Some prototypes from BAZ can be seen in Museum of Transport in Bratislava.